Insights > How to Get Started with Points, Miles, and Credit Cards

 Flights

-This one may seem obvious, but any time you take a flight you’ll want to enter your frequent-flier program number or a partner airline’s frequent-flier number.
+This one may seem obvious, but any time you take a flight you’ll want to enter your frequent flyer program number or a partner airline’s frequent flyer number.
 No sense in missing out on free miles!

 Hotel stays